Easter Seals Ontario

 Finances

-This charity report is an update that has been sent to Easter Seals Ontario for review.
+This charity report is an update that was sent for review to Easter Seals Ontario.
 Changes and edits may be forthcoming.

 Financial Review